skylinebreaker/On-Demand-Image-Inpainting/project_report.md

 ### data preprocessing

-Dataset used in this project is [_**CelebA**_] (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), which includes 202,599 human face images (jpg).
-Several tools and libraries are needed to preprocessing jpg files downloaded from google drive (https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8).
+Dataset used in this project is [_**CelebA**_](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), which includes 202,599 human face images (jpg).
+Several tools and libraries are needed to preprocessing jpg files downloaded from [_google drive_](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8).
 First, Image from PIL can transform jpg images into numpy arrays, which can be directly used later.
 Second, misc from scipy can resize the original images into given size.
 Here, images’ size is 128 * 128 facilitating computation during model formation.
 Third, how to push all data into training model?
 It would be memory error as well as if all the data processed concurrently.
 The solution is to handle data in batches when needed.
 Besides, pickle all the paths of images and get data through the paths when needed.
 For the full implementation, refer to datapreprocessing.py ().

 ### CNN model implementation